 The Palais des Nations is home to the United Nations Office at Geneva (UNOG), which serves as the representative office of the Secretary-General in Geneva.
 It is a focal point for multilateral diplomacy and services more than 10,000 meetings and conferences every year, making it one of the busiest conference centers in the world.
-With more than 4,100 staff from the United Nations Secretariat, it is the biggest duty station outside of United Nations headquarters in New York.
 Once the Strategic Heritage Plan (SHP) – the renovation of the Palais des Nations – is completed, an additional 700 UN staff members will relocate to the Palais des Nations.

-After three years of construction, the new office building H at the Palais des Nations is open for business.
+After three years of construction, the new office building H at the Palais des Nations was inaugurated in November 2021 and is home to nearly 1,500 staff working flexibly in a 24,000-square-meter sustainable office building.

 The major schedule milestones for the project are: